-The redevelopment of Bridge Farm Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
-As part of the development of the school London based group ‘Assemble’ were commissioned to develop an art work for the school working closely with pupils, teaching staff and Head Teacher Geoff Mason.
+The redevelopment of Bridge Farm Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
+As part of the development London based group ‘Assemble’ were commissioned to develop an art work for the school working closely with pupils, teaching staff and Head Teacher Geoff Mason.

 Assemble’s project for Bridge Farm focused on a courtyard space within the main school complex, which had become inaccessible and unused over time.
 Flanked on 4 sides by classrooms, a hall and circulation spaces, the courtyard was messy and unloved, and was immediately identified by the school as an area that they were keen to improve and use.